Print this Page

 Safeguards to maintain Catholic Character

-The Education Act (Section 416) protects the school’s special character by ensuring that:
+The Education and Training Act 2020 (Schedule 6, Clause 1)protects the school’s special character by ensuring that:

 - the school shall continue to have the right to reflect the special character of its education through its teaching and the conduct of its staff